NickyMeuleman/scrapyard/book/README.md

 You can specify multiple license identifiers seperated by `OR`.
 Many people in the Rust community use a dual license of `MIT OR Apache-2.0`.

-A crate ready to publish might have a `cargo.toml` file like this:
+A crate ready to publish might have a `Cargo.toml` file like this:

 ```toml
 [package]